inceye/sali-suckless-build/README.md

 ```
 ---

-This is my build of the following suckless tools:
+This is [OUR](https://en.wikipedia.org/wiki/Soviet_Union) build of the following suckless tools:

 * Browser [Surf](surf)